kaamiiaar/Automated-Irrigation-Demo/README.md

 Guidelines on operating the system, adjusting thresholds, and interpreting data.

 ## Potential for Improvement
-Developed in one week, this demo has significant scope for enhancements in efficiency, data accuracy, and scalability.
+Developed in one week, this demo has significant scope for enhancements.
+#### To Do:
+- Improve the arduino code to include multiple sensors and switches.
+- Test the code and UI after adding the soil moisture sensor.
+Currently only tested on one temperature and humidity sensor (DHT11).
+- Improve the security of API requests to avoid SQL injection and other vulnerabilities.

 ## Contact
 For more information, please contact kamyar1karimi@gmail.com.